 I don’t know about you, but the start of a new year always makes me introspective.
-I evaluate the previous year and set goals for the coming year.
-I analyze what things (physical or not) I need to be done with and what things I need to make room for.
+When I evaluate the previous year and set goals for the coming year.
+You could say I tend to analyze what things (physical or not) I need to be done with and what things I need to make room for.

 I already shared that I ended 2016 feeling stressed out, overwhelmed, overworked and just plain tired!
 That’s why I’ve claimed 2017 as my year of rest.